otrv4/otrv4/architecture-decisions/001-security-level.md

 the cryptographic primitives should be chosen to have roughly the same security level as the target security level.

-Designing a new version of OTR is an opportunity to improve its security by using cryptographic primitives with a higher security level.
-Also, it is an opportunity to use elliptic curve cryptography for faster computations with the same security level.
+Designing a new version of OTR is an opportunity to improve its security level by using cryptographic primitives with a higher security level.
+It is also an opportunity to use elliptic curve cryptography for faster computations with the same security level.